-Council has implemented RPR through the bpac^{nz} Inpractice programme from July 2013.
-To the end of July 2016, 517 doctors have been reviewed.
+Council implemented RPR through the bpacnz Inpractice programme from July 2013.
+To the end of January 2017, there have been 609 reviews, of which 28 doctors have been reviewed twice.
 The funding for the RPR component of the Inpractice recertification programme comes from the annual fee general registrants pay to be part of the Inpractice programme.

-The programme design has been developed over the past three years by Council based on evidence from the literature, New Zealand experiences and discussions with stakeholders such as professional organisations.
+The programme design has been developed over the past three years by bpacnz and Council based on evidence from the literature, New Zealand experiences and discussions with stakeholders such as professional organisations.
 RPR involves: